Frequently Asked Questions

 Who is eligible for admission into the program?

 This program is designed specifically for individuals who are currently working in the health care field.
-Although the minimum GPA needed to apply is 2.5, the majority of the students accepted to the CHOICE BSN program have well above the minimum.
+Although the minimum GPA needed to apply is 2.75, the majority of the students accepted to the BSN CHOICE program have well above the minimum.

 Do you have a waiting list?